Managing an Apprentice

 At the end of the scheme, apprentices complete an End Point Assessment which consists of distinct assessment methods:

-2. Project report, presentation and questioning
+2. Presentation and questioning

 The department must be able to provide the apprentice with a project for their End Point Assessment.